-The bell peppers should fit snugly into the dish, to avoid them toppling over.
-If there are gaps, I like to fill these with stuffed tomatoes as they are smaller and are a great complementary gap filler.
+The bell peppers should fit snugly into the dish, if there are gaps, I like to fill these with stuffed tomatoes as they are smaller and are a great complementary gap filler.

 The casserole dish should either have a lid or have the ability to be covered whilst baking.

-Baking times will vary depending on your oven and the size of the capsicums.
-Check-in at the 45 minute mark, if the capsicum is easily pierced and the rice is cooked, it is done.
+Baking times will varying depending on your oven and the size of the capsicums.
+Check in at the 45minute mark, if the capsicum is easily pierced and the rice is cooked, it is done.
 If not, allow it to bake further.
-This could take 60 minutes or so.
+This could take up 60 minutes or so in total.

 Serve individually with some of the sauce from the bottom of the casserole dish.